Message-Market Fit

 After each interview, reflect on what you learned.
 Create a summary that contains:

 • Details about the person.
-For B2B interviews, this could be their company and title, how many years they’ve been in this role, and/or a LinkedIn profile.
-For B2C, this would be relevant demographic information such as age, location, number of kids, car they drive, etc.
+For B2B interviews, this could be their company and title, how many years they’ve been in this role, and a LinkedIn profile.
+For B2C, this is be relevant demographic information such as age, location, number of kids, car they drive, etc.

-• Anything about the script that didn’t work that the team should know about going into their next interviews.
+• Anything about the script that didn’t work that the team should know about before their next interviews.

-Share the interview summary with the rest of your team ASAP!
+Share the summary with the rest of your team right away.
 Every time you talk to someone, your thinking on what you're building and who it's for will shift.
 You need to bring your team with you on that evolution.

 If you’re interviewing a sufficiently specific group of people, you’ll start hearing a pattern within 5 interviews.
-Within 10 interviews, you’ll start being bored by the predictability: Every person will be saying the same sentences to you, using thes same words, in the same order.
-It might actually feel creepy, or like someone is trying to prank you – how are all of these people saying the exact same thing?!
+Within 10 interviews, you’ll start being bored by the predictability: Every person will be saying the same sentences to you, using the same words, in the same order.
+It might actually feel creepy, or like someone is trying to prank you.
+How are all of these people saying the exact same thing?!
 That's when you know you've found a niche you can build something for.

 📌 If you aren’t hearing the same vocabulary and sentences by 12 interviews, you’re likely talking to too many different types of people.
 Create a market segment out of each interviewee you're talked to and then head back to Customer Focus to figure out which one to focus on.